Abnormal (Dysfunctional) Uterine Bleeding

 Initial Tests (lab, imaging)

-• For acute heavy/hemorrhagic bleeding, a blood type and crossmatch should be obtained.
+- All patients: urine hCG and CBC: For acute heavy/hemorrhagic bleeding, a type and crossmatch should be obtained.

-• If coagulopathy is suspected, a partial thromboplastin time (PTT), prothrombin time (PT), activated partial thromboplastin time (aPTT), and fibrinogen level; if abnormal, get von Willebrand factor, ristocetin cofactor assay, and factor VIII.
+- If coagulopathy is suspected, prothrombin time (PT), activated partial thromboplastin time (aPTT), and fibrinogen level; if abnormal, get von Willebrand factor, ristocetin cofactor assay, and factor VIII.

-• Possible PCOS: testosterone and/or dehydroepiandrosterone sulfate (DHEA-S)
+- Possible PCOS: testosterone and/or dehydroepiandrosterone sulfate (DHEA-S) if PCOS is suspected

-• Postmenopausal endometrial thickness (ET) <4 mm does not require endometrial sampling unless bleeding is persistent or recurrent, whereas ET >4 mm should prompt further evaluation.
+- American College of Obstetricians and Gynecologists (ACOG) continues to recommend endometrial sampling for postmenopausal women with AUB but states that a thin, homogeneous endometrial thickness (ET) <4 mm does not require endometrial sampling unless bleeding is persistent or recurrent, whereas ET >4 mm should prompt further evaluation (based on ACOG 2018 guidelines) (3)[C].
+Sampling of thin endometrium is often unsatisfactory for histologic evaluation.

 Follow-Up Tests & Special Considerations